asleepace/deep-seek/README.md

 # Deep Seek

-A wrapper around DeepSeek which exposes an API via Bun and Docker.
+A simple wrapper around DeepSeek which exposes an API via Bun and Docker.

 <img width="1725" alt="Screenshot 2025-01-26 at 4 34 20 PM" src="https://github.com/user-attachments/assets/9d730e27-ba5c-4d50-b949-dda701127e1e" />

 ## Prerequisites

+NOTE: The Docker commands will start a container running Ollama and then download the DeepSeek model.
+This container exposes the API on port `11434` and the optional Bun server will serve a simple we chat interface at `http://localhost:3000`.

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 - [Bun](https://bun.sh/) (Optional)